Live Training

 TARGET AUDIENCE

-• Full attendance of the entire session is required to receive CE credits.
+Completion of watching the entire recorded module is required to receive CE credits.
 No partial credit is awarded.

-• You are required to complete a CE quiz after the session.
+You are required to complete a CE quiz after watching the recording.
 An overall score of 75% or higher within three attempts is required to obtain CE credits.

 INSTRUCTIONAL LEVEL